-You see, trust in marriage can always be built and made stronger over time.
-Even after trust has been broken, it can be rebuilt using these two proven steps: transparency and effective communication, even when it may be difficult.
+You see, trust in marriage can be built and made stronger over time.
+Even after trust has been broken, if both spouses work together, it can be rebuilt using these three proven steps: transparency, consistency, and effective communication, even when it may be difficult.

 As you already know, trust is extremely vital for your marriage to thrive and be fulfilling.
 It’s also the most important thing that makes pursuing any relationship worthwhile.

 In fact, trust is the glue that holds a healthy marriage together because, without it, a great relationship can’t exist.

 That’s why we want to show you the 3 most important and effective steps required for building, or rebuilding trust with your spouse.